What to look out for, what you can

 definitely miss, and what you should be demanding your local cinemas to be

-The second of three articles rounding up my time at Toronto, a truly wonderful experience.
+showing.
+The second of three articles rounding up my time at Toronto, a truly

 With such a jam packed festival of films it was inevitable that a few of the ones that slipped through weren’t going to be up to the standard that was set with the likes of Blackbird.
 The following are the films I beg you to not waste your money or, more importantly, time on.
 Despite being an enjoyable experience for me, this was purely due to the buzzing atmosphere created by the festival itself and definitely not from the films themselves and this was certainly an atmosphere that I don’t expect to come across at my local cinema any time soon.